LuciferWalker/SpaceX-Launch-List/README.md

 - Axios

 ## Description
-The app basically starts off with the main page, where list of all programs are fetched from the api and displayed in a grid.
+The app basically starts off with the landing page, where list of all programs are fetched from the api, hence server-side-rendered and displayed in a responsive grid.
-Later, when the user selects a filter option, its' respective api is called again, and the program grid is re-rendered accordingly.
+User can Filter the results with the help of provided Filters, and when they do, its respective api is called again, and the grid is re-rendered accordingly.

 - Did not use any styling frameworks.
 - Fully responsive using CSS only.
-- Implemented Mobile First design approach, startingwith 300px screen size styles.
+- Implemented Mobile First design approach, starting with 300px screen size styles.

 ### Breakpoints
 - 500px